First look: Swingers crazy golf comes to America just in time for the new Roaring Twenties

 The expansion is a bet that the wounded experience economy will enjoy a healthy resurgence in whatever world emerges after the pandemic.
 Before COVID-19, consumers, especially younger ones, were increasingly flocking to Instagram-friendly experiences, including many that mix a night of drinking with an indoor competitive activity, such as axe-throwing bars.

 Grech-Smith says that social media, combined with people’s desire for something fun and different, has been a major force behind the trend.
-Pre-pandemic, Swingers generated about $11 million in annual revenue and saw upwards of 3,000 guests per week.
+Pre-pandemic, Swingers sites generated about $11 million in annual revenue and saw upwards of 3,000 guests per week.

 “There’s no doubt that social media is a big driver,” he says.
 “People not only want to have these experiences, but they want to let their wider network know.
 So we provide these very photogenic venues where people can take great photos, post them online, and they get the additional currency of being able to tell people they’ve gone somewhere cool.”